tirthparikh/TemPy-docs/source/index.html.md

 TemPy supports multiple, space separated, attributes like the HTML `class` attribute.
 In TemPy these are attributes that should contain iterables.

-Few axceptions are needed, for some common HTML attributes names (i.e: 'class', 'type', etc..) are Python native keyword and can not be used as argument names, those are mapped to custom TemPy names:
+Few exceptions are needed, for some common HTML attributes names (i.e: 'class', 'type', etc..) are Python native keyword and can not be used as argument names, those are mapped to custom TemPy names:

 * `klass` -> 'class'
 * `typ` -> 'type'